flynnbops/flynnbops.github.io/_posts/2020-09-01-capybara_attributes.markdown

 *Fig.1 Image showing a row of data in a table*

-The reference is only shown on screen to a user after they click on the `show/hide details` icon (+), which expands the view to show additional information.
+The reference is only shown on screen to a user after they click on the `show/hide details` (+)icon, which expands the view to show additional information.
 Most importantly the reference we care about under the `The Reference I want` heading, which in this case is `123ABC`.

-![Expanded table row of data](/images/2020-09-01-expanded_row.PNG) *Fig.2 Image showing a the expanded row and reference heading*
+![Expanded table row of data](/images/2020-09-01-expanded_row.PNG) *Fig.2 Image showing the expanded row and reference information*

 That's pretty easy manually, but I wanted to implement something that would be pretty efficient and readable, without redundant clicks.
 I had a snoop around the HTML to see if there was anything that could help.